 Energy Efficiency and Environmental Friendliness

 Despite some negative customer impressions about how the manufacturing process for vinyl windows impacts the environment, polyvinyl chloride (PVC) materials can be recycled at the end of their life spans.
 This is also true of the glass panes and metal hardware in any window frame construction.
-Vinyl windows are excellent thermal insulators, which means your home will generally be more energy-efficient with vinyl windows than wood.
+Vinyl windows are excellent thermal insulators, which means your home will generally be more energy-efficient with vinyl windows than with wood.
 These windows have hollow cavities, which can be filled with better insulation to aid in this regard.

 Fiberglass windows are made from the same material used to insulate attics and similar spaces.
 As a result, these windows are extremely energy-efficient.
 This, combined with the fact that these windows allow more natural light into your home, makes them a highly attractive option.